 Policy for intermediate awards

 If you are on a course with different levels of award, you should be aware of the university's policy on intermediate awards and attendance at graduation ceremonies.
-If you are unsure of your situation, please contact your Head of Studies.
+If you are unsure of your situation, please contact your Associate Dean Academic.

 University policy on the conferment of intermediate awards

 Generally, therefore, if you are eligible for an intermediate award and can continue further with your studies on the same course, your entitlement to that award will be formally noted, but your certificate will not be produced and you will not be able to attend a graduation ceremony at that stage.
-(For HND and HNC awards, which are built into degree courses, you do receive your certificate.)
+(For HND and HNC awards, which are built into degree courses, you will receive your certificate.
+Please note: there may be exceptions to this rule.)

-It is the university policy that a student attends a ceremony only once for a particular course; there are very few exceptions.
-Invitations for the Graduation Ceremonies to be held in January 2020 are therefore sent only to those candidates who anticipate receiving their final award on their course; they are not sent to those who are at an intermediate stage of their studies.
+It is the University policy that a student attends a ceremony only once for a particular course; there are very few exceptions.
+Invitations for the Graduation Ceremonies to be held in July 2020 are therefore sent only to those candidates who anticipate receiving their final award on their course; they are not sent to those who are at an intermediate stage of their studies.

-- If you are permitted to proceed beyond the point you have reached by 29 November 2019, your invitation to the ceremony will be withdrawn.
-It will be assumed that you will be carrying on with your studies, and will therefore be able to attend a future ceremony.
+If you are permitted to proceed, as in, carry on with your study, beyond the point you have reached by 26 June 2020, your invitation to the ceremony will be withdrawn, because you are a continuing student.
+It will therefore be assumed that as you will be carrying on with your studies, you will therefore be able to attend a ceremony in the future, when the course is completed.

-- If however, you choose to exit your course at an intermediate stage and not continue with your studies, you must write to the Faculty Office to inform them of your decision by 29 November 2019.
-The Faculty Office will then forward the appropriate paperwork to Academic Awards where a certificate will be produced.
-Requests received after the 29 November 2019 will not be eligible to attend the January 2020 ceremonies but will automatically be put forward to the July 2020 ceremonies.
+If however you choose to exit your course at an intermediate stage and not continue with your studies, you must write to the Faculty Office to let them know your decision before 12 June 2020.
+The Faculty Office will then forward the appropriate paperwork to Academic Awards so a certificate will be produced.
+Requests received after 12 June will not be eligible to attend the July 2020 ceremonies (unless already invited to a ceremony) but will be put forward to the January 2021 ceremonies.

 If you have any queries relating to the operation of this policy, please contact your Faculty’s Head of Studies or ring the Graduation Helpline on (0116) 257 7307 (Monday to Friday, 9am to 5pm)